Trump-appointed US attorney in Texas abruptly resigns

 Joseph Brown, who has served as United States Attorney for the Eastern District of Texas since 2018, will leave office on May 31, according to a statement.

-The statement does not give a reason for the 50-year-old lead prosecutor’s departure nor say who will be leading the office in the interim.
+The statement does not give a reason for the 50-year-old lead prosecutor’s departure except to say he will be “pursuing opportunities in the private and public sectors.”
+It also doesn’t say who would lead the office in the interim.
 Brown and a spokeswoman did not immediately respond to requests for comment.

+Brown’s resignation comes two months after ProPublica reported that his office spent years pursuing a criminal case against Walmart for its opioid prescription practices, only to have it stymied after the retail giant’s lawyers appealed to senior officials in the Justice Department.
+The report describes an internal struggle over the potential prosecution that ended with high-ranking DOJ officials ordering Brown to stand down.

 U.S. attorneys are appointed by the president and are subject to Senate confirmation.
 They can resign or be fired during a change of administration, but some serve under multiple presidents.